gaurav-dalvi/scripts/contiv-related/Contiv-Intro.md

 ### Contiv Modes:

-Contiv can provide you native connectivity (Traditional L2 and L3 network) as well as overlay connectivity (Public Cloud Case, We support AWS).
+Contiv can provide you native connectivity (Traditional L2 and L3 network) as well as overlay connectivity (Public Cloud Case, we support AWS).
-In traditinal L2 connectivity each packet coming out of Container is marked with certian Vlan so that container workloads can fit in traditional L2 network without any additional settings.
+In traditional L2 connectivity each packet coming out of Container is marked with certain Vlan so that container workloads can fit in traditional L2 network without any additional settings.
 For L3 connectivity, Contiv uses BGP to distribute routes over network.
 ![](https://github.com/gaurav-dalvi/scripts/blob/master/contiv-related/Native-Overlay.png?raw=true)

 ### Contiv + ACI:

 This is special case of running contiv.
-The integration with ACI, it addresses basic use cases such as Infrastructure automation, Application aware Infrastructure, Scale out models and Dynamic Applications which are key pillars of Modern Day Microservices architectures.
+The integration with ACI, it addresses basic use cases such as Infrastructure automation, Application aware Infrastructure, scale out models and Dynamic Applications which are key pillars of Modern Day Microservices architectures.
 Contiv working with ACI, demonstrates how this integration can be achieved in a docker containerized environment to create objects and associations that enable containers to communicate according to policy intent.

 Contiv + ACI integration is done using aci-gw docker container.
 It uses python SDK of APIC and makes communication between contiv and APIC.

-Typical workflow in ACI + Contiv Integration will look like this :
+Typical workflow in ACI + Contiv Integration will look like this:

 ![](https://github.com/gaurav-dalvi/scripts/blob/master/contiv-related/aci-integration.png?raw=true)
 Step 1 : You configure tenant and dependent resources in APIC